 Only single UK-based SMEs may apply for an innovation loan.

-By UK-based, we mean that your business must be registered in the UK and that you carry out the bulk of your work here.
+By UK-based, we mean that your business must be registered with Companies House in the UK and that you carry out the bulk of your project work here.

 By single, we mean that only one business can apply per application.
 Collaboration with other individuals or organisations cannot be funded through an innovation loan.
 You may subcontract work to an individual or organisation as part of the project if you can justify why doing so is critical to the delivery of the project.